ncagle/DNS-over-HTTPS/command-line-variables.md

 A variable name consists only of the characters "a-zA-Z0-9_", and may not be longer than 128 bytes.

-The `data` for a variable can be porovide different ways:
+The `data` for a variable can be provided different ways:

 ### `"contents"`